It was a weird request. My friend Mary Ann asked if she could borrow some pickle juice. Huh? Who keeps pickle juice?

-The purpose of pickle juice is to keep the pickles fresh and flavorful; so, when the pickles are gone, out goes the juice, right?
-That's a practice that makes Mary Ann go ballistic.
+The purpose of pickle juice is to keep the pickles fresh and flavorful.
+And when the pickles are gone, out goes the juice, right?
+That practice makes Mary Ann cringe.

-Mary Ann is famous for her potato salad.
+Here's the deal: Mary Ann is famous for her potato salad.
 She makes 10 pounds at a time, and it disappears faster than homemade ice cream on a hot summer day.
 Her secret (which she confides to only a chosen few) is sweet pickle juice.
-Not pickles, not relish -- only the juice.
+Not pickles, not relish — only the juice.
 And lots of it.

-So, I wondered if there might be other uses for the briny stuff.
-A quick search through the multiple thousands of tips readers have sent to me over the years, plus research online came up amazingly positive!
+So, I wondered if there might be other uses for the briny stuff?
+A quick search of the multiple thousands of tips readers have sent to me over the years, plus research online, came up amazingly positive!

-I had no idea that pickle juice had so many health benefits or could be used in so many ways around the kitchen.
+Really, I had no idea that pickle juice had so many health benefits or could be used in so many ways.

 In the kitchen